awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-tags.md

 + Key pairs
 + Load balancer TLS certificates \(TLS certificates created using Lightsail\)
 + Load balancers

+**Important**
+Snapshots created using the Lightsail API, AWS CLI, or SDKs do not automatically inherit tags from the source resource\.
+Instead, you must manually specify the tags from the source resource using the `tags` parameter\.

 ## Tag restrictions<a name="tag-restrictions"></a>